omarsotillo/flou-server/README.md

 - Error handler middlewares
 - CORS middleware
 - Two separate types of authentication (static auth token for an internal endpoint + Supertokens for user authentication)
-- Dependencies management using Poetry
+- Dependencies management using pdm
 - And more.

 ## Project structure